Dolphins vs. Ravens odds, line, picks, 'Thursday Night Football' prediction, best bets from proven model

-Dolphins vs. Ravens prediction, odds, line, time: 'Thursday Night Football' picks by proven model
+Dolphins vs. Ravens prediction, odds, line, start time: 'Thursday Night Football' picks by proven model

 The SportsLine projection model has revealed its Baltimore vs. Miami picks for the NFL Week 9 'Thursday Night Football' game